Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who is responsible for engaging the stakeholders? (choose the best answer)

 - [ ] The Business Analyst.
-- [ ] The Development Team.
+- [ ] The Developers.
 - [ ] The Team Manager.
 - [ ] The Project Manager.
 - [x] The Product Owner.

 **[⬆ Back to Top](#table-of-contents)**

-### At the end of a Sprint Product Backlog item worked on during the Sprint does not meet the definition of "Done".
+### At the end of a Sprint, a Product Backlog item worked on during the Sprint does not meet the Definition of Done.
 What two things should happen with the undone Product Backlog item? (choose the best two answers)

 - [ ] If the stakeholders agree, the Product Owner can accept it and release it to the users.
 - [x] Put it on the Product Backlog for the Product Owner to decide what to do with it.
-- [ ] Review the item, add the "Done" part of the estimate to the velocity and create a Story for the remaining work.
+- [ ] Review the item, add the Done part of the estimate to the velocity and create a Story for the remaining work.
 - [x] Do not include the item in the Increment this Sprint.

 **[⬆ Back to Top](#table-of-contents)**